RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.2_deployuserprofile.md

 The user profile service is deployed!
 Let's test this in the browser.

-Navigate to the `Profile` section in the header.
+Navigate to the 'Profile' section in the header.
 If you lost the URL, you can retrieve it via:
 ```
 echo $GATEWAY_URL
 ```